 Jay Inslee was born in 1951 and is currently serving as the Governor of Washington.
-On August 21, 2019, Gov. Inslee announced he was dropping out of the 2020 Presidential race.
-He is running for reelection as Governor of Washington in 2020.
+He ran unsuccessfully for the Democratic nomination for U.S. President in 2020.

 Inslee was elected as the 23rd Governor of Washington in 2012 and reelected in 2016.
 A lawyer by profession, Inslee ran successfully for a seat in the Washington House of Representatives in 1988.
 He served there until 1993, when he was elected to serve as the U.S. Representative for Washington’s 4th Congressional District.